aisaacroth/engineering-notes/business.md

 That's great.
 Take a note of it, and backlog it.
 If you have a project manager, tell them about it.
 That idea could help shift the product's roadmap later on.
-Unless the client asked for the feature, it is superfluous.
+Unless the client asked for the feature, it is superfluous _right now_.

+Your goal is to get the feature to the client ASAP, and any extra features risk slowing that process down.

+### Product's Goal
 _It is product's mission to determine what you build, not how you build it._